ous50/ous50.github.io/content/post/installing-fnos-on-pve.en.md

     ```shell
     nmcli connection down "Wired connection 1" && nmcli connection up "Wired connection 1"
     ```
     The network interface will restart.
-You can confirm the new IPv6 address configuration with `ip a`.
+You can confirm the new IPv6 address configuration with `ip a` or at the `Summary` tab in the PVE web console.

 ## Conclusion